Travelers' Tales: Kerala's Backwaters

-After a recent trip to Kerala, Audley travellers Mary and Robin recount the beautiful Backwaters, traditional towns and the friendly people they encountered on their travels in India.
+After a recent trip to Kerala, Audley travelers Mary and Robin recount the beautiful Backwaters, traditional towns and the friendly people they encountered on their travels in India.

 Every signpost declared that we had arrived in 'God's Own Country' - so what would we discover given such a billing?
 Our visit to Kerala started in Fort Cochin staying in the heritage Old Harbour Hotel, close to the water and overlooking the iconic Chinese fishing nets.
 A quiet evening stroll along the seafront was followed the next day by an exploration of the old city, Jew town and the many fascinating sights and shops.